jazzband/django-rest-knox/docs/settings.md

 This is the length of the token that will be sent to the client.
 By default it is set to 64 characters (this shouldn't need changing).

+## TOKEN_TTL
+This is how long a token can exist before it expires.
+Expired tokens are automatically removed from the system.

+The setting should be set to an instance of `datetime.timedelta`.
+The default is 10 hours ()`timedelta(hours=10)`).

+Setting the TOKEN_TTL to `None` will create tokens that never expire.

+Warning: setting a 0 or negative timedelta will create tokens that instantly expire, the system will not prevent you setting this.

 # Constants `knox.settings`
 Knox also provides some constants for information.
 These must not be changed in external code; they are used in the model definitions in knox and an error will